safely-project/anchor/docs/src/getting-started/publishing.md

 # Publishing Source

-The Anchor Program Registry at [anchor.projectserum.com](https://anchor.projectserum.com) hosts a catalog of verified programs on Solana both written with and without Anchor.
+The Anchor Program Registry at [anchor.projectserum.com](https://anchor.projectserum.com) hosts a catalog of verified programs on Safecoin both written with and without Anchor.
 It is recommended that authors of smart contracts publish their source to promote best practices for security and transparency.